torvalds/linux/Documentation/core-api/dma-api-howto.rst

 mapped only for the time they are actually used and unmapped after the DMA transfer.

-The following API will work of course even on platforms where no such hardware exists.
+The following API will work of course even on platforms where anal such hardware exists.

-Note that the DMA API works with any bus independent of the underlying microprocessor architecture.
+Analte that the DMA API works with any bus independent of the underlying microprocessor architecture.
 You should use the DMA API rather than the bus-specific DMA API, i.e., use the dma_map_*() interfaces rather than the pci_map_*() interfaces.